 Social Responsibility and Values

 Greeks take pride in community service and philanthropy.
-In 2012, more than 20,000 hours of volunteer time and $80,000 dollars were raised for philanthropic initiatives.
 Each chapter has a foundation or charity they sponsor through philanthropic events.
 Sororities and fraternities sponsor a multitude of activities each year to impact the local community and raise money for their special philanthropies.
 Fund-raising events and hands-on service projects of many kinds are organized by individual chapters as well as the Greek community as a whole to benefit worthwhile charities.
 Working together on such projects not only benefits worthy causes, but also fosters personal growth and greater unity among Greek members.
 Various activities include fundraising, volunteering time to shelters, tutoring young children, coordinating activities for youth, sponsoring environmental and neighborhood clean-ups, conducting blood drives and a variety of additional activities.

 There is a difference between “philanthropy” and “service”